-Operation Mode AVR Sleep Mode DVCC AVCC VS_PA хто SRC FRC OFFMode - off off off off off off IDLEMode(RC) Active mode Power-down (1) off off off off off off on on on off IDLEMode(XTO) Active mode Power-down (1) on on off off on on on on off off TXMode Active mode on on (2) on on off RXMode Active mode on on off on on off PollingMode(RC) - Active period - Sleep period Active mode Power-down (1) on off off off on off on on on off PollingMode(XTO) - Active period - Sleep period Active mode Power-down (1) on on off off on on on on off off
+Operation Mode AVR Sleep Mode DVCC AVCC хто SRC FRC OFFMode - off off off off off IDLEMode(RC) Active mode Power-down (1) off off off off on on on off IDLEMode(XTO) Active mode Power-down (1) on on on on on on off off RXMode Active mode on on on off PollingMode(RC) - Active period - Sleep period Active mode Power-down (1) on on off on off on on on off PollingMode(XTO) - Active period - Sleep period Active mode Power-down (1) on on on on on on off off

 Notes: 1.

-- 1. During IDLEMode(RC) and IDLEMode(XTO) the AVR® microcontroller enters sleep mode to reduce current consumption.
+During IDLEMode(RC) and IDLEMode(XTO) the AVR® microcontroller enters sleep mode to reduce current consumption.
 The sleep mode of the microcontroller section can be defined in the EEPROM.
-The power-down mode is recommended for keeping current consumption low. - 2.
-Only activated at 5V applications.
-This is selectable in the EEPROM setting.
+The power-down mode is recommended for keeping current consumption low.